Bird Bath

 Bird Bath Dusk Meditation, Performance and Improvisation

-The evening will open with a guided meditation with Alistair Appleton leading a simple listening meditation within the sound installation.
+There was a special evening of meditation, performance and improvisation.
+The evening opened with a guided meditation with Alistair Appleton leading a simple listening meditation within the sound installation.
 Trained mainly in the Buddhist tradition, Alistair draws from Thai Forest, Shamanic and Vajrayana traditions and practices to bring the basic practice and benefits of meditation, or mindfulness, to people across all walks of life.
-This is followed by a short acoustic performance by Alice Eldridge’s all-female multi-instrumentalist chamber music collective Collectress, before the public are invited to join an improvisation with the band - and the birds - using their own acoustic instruments or voice.
+This was followed by a short acoustic performance by Alice Eldridge’s all-female multi-instrumentalist chamber music collective Collectress before the public was invited to join an improvisation with the band - and the birds - using their own acoustic instruments or voice.